iamVaibhavPatil/Python/README.md

 The StringIO module implements an in-memory file like object.
 This object can be used as input or output to most functions that would expect a standard file object.

 ```
+import StringIO
 ```

+StringIO basically convert string into a file object, so we can work on it the same way we work on file.
+It will be mostly used in web scrapping for reading string and converting to file.

+There is a fast version of it -`cStringIO` wrtitten in `C` language.

+## Advanced Numbers